composer/composer/doc/03-cli.md

 ### Options

-* **--prefer-source:** There are two ways of downloading a package: `source` and `dist`.
-For stable versions Composer will use the `dist` by default.
-  The `source` is a version control repository.
-If `--prefer-source` is enabled, Composer will install from `source` if there is one.
+* **--prefer-install:** There are two ways of downloading a package: `source` and `dist`.
+Composer uses `dist` by default.
+If you pass `--prefer-install=source` (or `--prefer-source`) Composer will install from `source` if there is one.
 This is useful if you want to make a bugfix to a project and get a local git clone of the dependency directly.
-* **--prefer-dist:** Reverse of `--prefer-source`, Composer will install from `dist` if possible.
-This can speed up installs substantially on build servers and other use cases where you typically do not run updates of the vendors.
-It is also a way to circumvent problems with git if you do not have a proper setup.
+  To get the legacy behavior where Composer use `source` automatically for dev versions of packages, use `--prefer-install=auto`.
+See also [config.preferred-install](06-config.md#preferred-install).
+  Passing this flag will override the config value.
 * **--dry-run:** If you want to run through an installation without actually installing a package, you can use `--dry-run`.
 This will simulate the installation and show you what would happen.